colinaut/action-table/README.md

 * urlparams: add the urlparams attribute to have the action-table grab sort and filters from url params on load.
 URL params will override sort and direction attributes, and localStorage.

 ### Sorting
 Sorting is done based the cell value: numbers are sorted numerically, machine readable dates are sorted by date, and otherwise sorted as text.
+By adding the `store` attribute to the action-table it will store the sort and filters in localStorage.

 The sort order can also be set with a comma separated list in the `data-order` attribute on the th for the column.
 For instance, adding `data-order="Jan,Feb,Mar"` to the th will force the column to sort using that order as long as the cell values match.
 Non-matching cell values revert to base sort function.